SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/Propaganda.md

 ---
 # Propaganda

-Using the media to influnce.
+Using the media to influence.